CWILDMOUNTAIN/ha-wattwise/README.md

 - **Real-Time Monitoring** : Updates Home Assistant sensors with current values and forecast data for comprehensive monitoring.

-- **Customizable Parameters** : Adjust battery capacity, charge/discharge rates, tariffs, and more to fit your specific setup.
+- **Customizable Parameters** : Adjust battery capacity, charge/discharge rates, tariffs, and more to fit your specific setup via configuration.

 - **User-Friendly Visualization** : Integrates with [ApexCharts](https://github.com/RomRider/apexcharts-card)  for intuitive graphical representations of forecasts and actions.